 Having a high-quality dehydrator to preserve food is such a blessing!
 Mine is running non-stop throughout the growing season.
 Easy to dry produce, herbs, beef jerky, pumpkin seeds, medicinal herbs, chicken livers, and even whole meals!

 A vacuum sealer is a must-have for anyone wanting to freeze their harvest, meats, or even leftovers.
 Say goodbye to freezer burn!
-I’ve tried cheaper models in the past, and they fail after just one season.
-Go for a quality model like what I have listed below and it will serve you for years to come.
+I’ve tried cheaper models in the past, and they fail after a season or two.
+If you can, go for a quality model like the Weston and it will serve you for years to come!

 Water bath canning is the most common form of food preservation today.
 The equipment is inexpensive and the method is pretty simple, too!
 High-acid foods like tomato sauce, pasta sauce, dilly beans, or applesauce are great options here.